ArisGoulas/W2-sql-project/README.md

 1. Clone this repo in your GitHub

-2. Navigate to `your-code` and launch `sql_project_cli` (i used `jupyter notebook` but feel free to use your favorite editor)
+2. Navigate to `your-code` and launch `sql_project_cli.ipynb` (i used `jupyter notebook` but feel free to use your favorite editor)
-   - watch-out: as switch.org changes the interface, it might be that some of the claims here will not be valid anymore; be critical about any of the results!
+   - pay attention to the fact that as [SwitchUp](https://www.switchup.org/) changes the interface from time to time, it might be that some of the claims here will not be valid anymore; be critical about any of the results!
    - the script will generate and populate a database called cli; you need to modify in the connector details the path and password for your version of SQL
+   - update function is a future feature :expressionless:

 3. This database is built for mySQL, therefore using it you should be able to execute the queries `of cli_queries.sql`